awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ## Getting Information About an OTA Update<a name="get-ota-updates"></a>

-You can use the get\-ota\-update CLI command to get information about a specific OTA update:
+You can use the get\-ota\-update CLI command to get the creation or deletion status of an OTA update:

 ```
-aws iot get-ota-update --ota-update-id <my-ota-update-id>
+aws iot get-ota-update --ota-update-id <your-ota-update-id>
 ```

-The output from the get\-ota\-update command looks like this:
+Output from the get\-ota\-update command looks like this:

 ```
 {